-PDF - PDF output is based on a plug-in that produces XSL-FO output.
-The XSL-FO output may be converted to PDF using an open source tools (Apache FOP) or using commercial tools such as RenderX or Antenna House Formatter.
+PDF – PDF output is based on a plug-in that produces XSL Formatting Objects (XSL-FO) output.
+The XSL-FO output may be converted to PDF using an open-source rendering tool (Apache FOP) or commercial tools such as RenderX XEP or Antenna House Formatter.

-HTML Help - Microsoft Compiled HTML Help output produces a compiled help (.chm) file with the XHTML topics, table of contents, and index.
+HTML Help – Microsoft Compiled HTML Help output produces a compiled help (.chm) file with HTML topics, table of contents, and index.